 For the final step of Yumihama-gasuri making, we are now facing the impressive weaving loom which takes up much of the space in the workshop!
 There is one of the artist’s creations in progress on it, which helps realize what the cotton thread looks like once dyed and carefully aligned on the loom to create the desired pattern.

 Chiharu sits down at her loom like a musician would at her piano, and then starts a meticulous demonstration of the very precise gestures to execute.
 Crossing the loom with the thread one way, checking the alignment of the pattern, pressing on one of the pedals, tightening the row that was just created, and starting all over again the other way.

 She offers me to try my hands at it too, gently guiding me through it (fortunately for her, the rows of weaving can be undone if needed!).
 Even though it is not that easy remembering each of the steps involved in the making of this fabric and repeating them, the experience is as pleasant as it is interesting.

-Pleasant to build something with your hands and seeing the fruit of this labour row after row, and interesting to discover all these craft tools and techniques that have not changed in centuries.
+Pleasant to build something with your hands and see the fruit of this labor row after row, and interesting to discover all these craft tools and techniques that have not changed in centuries.